Mdeeq08/Particlesystem/README.md

-## TNM094 Labs - Particle System
+##  Particle System

-A minimal particle system acting as a foundation for the course labs.
+A minimal particle system acting as a foundation a small graphical interface.
-A small graphical interface is provided for visually editing parameters.

 #### Folder structure

 - /include: Header files
 - /src: Cpp files
-- /unittest: Examples of tests
+- /unittest: test to see that the particle system is working as intended

 #### Setup instructions
 Dependencies: